I’m not sure Physical Therapy is right for me?

 If you’re asking yourself this question, then let us be the ones to answer it for you.

-If you’re in pain, don’t move well, have a reduced quality of life, tired of being on or being offered drugs, and/or have not gotten improvements from other medical care, a initial assessment from a PEAK Physical Therapist may be
+If you’re in pain, don’t move well, have a reduced quality of life, tired of being on or being offered drugs, and/or have not gotten improvements from other medical care, an initial assessment from a PEAK Physical Therapist may be the most informative and helpful first step that you can take.
+It’s where the “prime cause” is determined, your fears are put to rest and hope & help are delivered.

-If physical therapy isn’t the best option for as determined at the initial assessment, we will educate you, discuss with you your best options, and make appropriate recommendations to help you find the best healthcare for you.
-A little bit of knowledge applied correctly have have a profound affect.
+If physical therapy isn’t the best option for you as determined at the initial assessment, we will educate you, discuss with you your best options, and make appropriate recommendations to help you find the best healthcare for you.
+A little bit of knowledge applied correctly can have a profound effect.

 PEAK Physical Therapists are experts in the diagnosis, treatment and management of pain, injuries, dysfunction, post surgical repairs and more.